 Bargaining is a long, arduous process, yet the UTE is in favour of meetings that continue until there is agreement.
 Bargaining objectives include salary increases in addition to important interests such as job security and improving and/or maintaining working conditions previously gained in the collective agreement.

 Day to Day Activities

-There are thirteen (13) standing committees: Bargaining, By-laws, Staffing, Technological Change, Health and Safety, Equal Opportunities, Employees Assistance Program, Finance, Honours and Awards, Workforce Adjustment, Harassment, Communications and Political Action.
+There are thirteen (14) standing committees: Bargaining, By-laws, Staffing, Technological Change, Health and Safety, Equal Opportunities, Employees Assistance Program, Finance, Honours and Awards, Workforce Adjustment, Harassment, Communications, Political Action and Call Centre.
 They deal with issues of ongoing importance to UTE members.
 Members of these committees attend meetings with the employer, monitor compliance with our contract, and support the training and education of our members.